mosra/m.css/doc/plugins.rst

     :gh:`m.alias <mosra/m.css$master/plugins/m/alias.py>`
 -   :gh:`m.metadata <mosra/m.css$master/plugins/m/metadata.py>`

+All plugins that make sense in the context of the `Doxygen theme <{filename}/documentation/doxygen.rst>`_ are implicitly exposed to it, without needing to explicitly enable them.

+Note that particular plugins can have additional dependencies, see documentation of each of them to see more.
 Click on the headings below to get to know more.
-Note that particular plugins can have additional dependencies besides just Pelican, see documentation of each of them to see more.

 `HTML sanity » <{filename}/plugins/htmlsanity.rst>`_
 ====================================================